 Benefits of DOT DER Training

 We cover the benefits you get by taking DER-specific training.
 The DER role is fairly extensive, and you have quite a few bullet points in your job description.

 Even more, mistakes tend to be costly, as you are dealing closely with the DOT, an agency that tends not to be so easy-going depending on which way the wind is blowing.

 Knowing your DER responsibilities and role will enable you to be the expert that everyone at your company expects you to be.
+This includes tasks such as identifying hostile work conditions, allowing you to proactively address and mitigate potential issues.
 And you will be able to carry out your role easily and effectively.

 It is far more stressful when you have to stumble and bumble through the process.
 Check out our FMCSA DER Training and FAA DER Training.
 Both programs include the Designated Employer Representative Training course.